linode/docs/docs/networking/dns/use-dig-to-perform-manual-dns-queries.md

     ;; WHEN: Tue Aug 24 15:19:11 2010
     ;; MSG SIZE  rcvd: 100

-In this example, the query returns the status `NXDOMAIN` and the `SOA` or "Start of Authority" record that describes global values in every authoritative DNS zone.
+In this example, the query returns the status `NXDOMAIN` and the `SOA` or *Start of Authority* record that describes global values in every authoritative DNS zone.
 You may also occasionally see records that contain multiple A records.
 In these cases, multiple hosts are able to respond for a single name.
 See the following example:

     $ dig example.com